We Analyzed the Future Direction of Ecovyst Inc. (ECVT), Here is What We Found

 BMO Capital Markets gave a rating of “Outperform” to ECVT, setting the target price at $17 in the report published on August 16th of the previous year.

-During the last 5 trading sessions, ECVT fell by -14.49%, which changed the moving average for the period of 200-days by -24.11% in comparison to the 20-day moving average, which settled at $10.02.
-In addition, Ecovyst Inc. saw 4.59% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ECVT fell by -13.15%, which changed the moving average for the period of 200-days by -18.69% in comparison to the 20-day moving average, which settled at $9.94.
+In addition, Ecovyst Inc. saw -10.35% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ECVT starting from Schneberger Thomas, who purchase 5,000 shares at the price of $9.86 back on May 20.
-After this action, Schneberger Thomas now owns 332,143 shares of Ecovyst Inc., valued at $49,296 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ECVT starting from Coxon Robert, who purchase 20,000 shares at the price of $8.93 back on Aug 05.
+After this action, Coxon Robert now owns 185,054 shares of Ecovyst Inc., valued at $178,532 using the latest closing price.

-Feehan Michael, the See Remarks of Ecovyst Inc., purchase 5,000 shares at $9.96 during a trade that took place back on May 19, which means that Feehan Michael is holding 361,034 shares at $49,794 based on the most recent closing price.
+Bitting Kurt, the of Ecovyst Inc., purchase 10,750 shares at $8.85 during a trade that took place back on Aug 05, which means that Bitting Kurt is holding 372,071 shares at $95,162 based on the most recent closing price.

 Stock Fundamentals for ECVT